 Wai Yee is the Treasurer of Rimba, and Chief Operations Officer for Harimau Selamanya.
 She obtained her MSc degree in Conservation Science in Universiti Malaysia Terengganu under a scholarship from Panthera, and she also has a BA in Psychology from UCSI University, Malaysia.
 Wai Yee is especially interested in investigating the behavioural aspects of the ‘landscape of fear’ and its implications for wildlife conservation.
 A Malaysian who grew up in Bandung, Indonesia, she’s had plenty of diverse work experience, flying around as airlines staff, volunteering in Cambodia with children from poverty-stricken communities, and carrying out intensive camera-trapping as a researcher under the Wildlife Conservation Society (WCS).
 She’s also quite partial to felids!
 Wai Yee can be contacted at: waiyee AT rimbaresearch DOT org

 Akmal is the Secretary of Rimba, and was also a Forest Patroller for Harimau Selamanya.
 He graduated from Universiti Sains Malaysia with a BSc in Biology (Zoology) prior to joining Rimba.
 Driven by his love for cats, Akmal started with Rimba when he first volunteered to help with data cataloging and fieldwork for Project Harimau Selamanya.
 He then carried out patrolling and surveillance as full-time staff of the project.
-He is now doing his Master’s degree in Counselling at HELP.
-Feel free to contact him at: akmal AT rimbaresearch DOT org
+He pursued his Master’s degree in Counselling at HELP, and is now with the Earthworm Foundation.

 John believes conservation is a way of life – everyone should be a conservationist.
 He is currently the Chief Liaison Officer for Harimau Selamanya.
 An engineer by training, John embraced the philosophy of conservation after years of introspection.
 He served for almost a decade with WCS-Malaysia as a wildlife ecologist before joining UNIMAS as a research fellow managing his own research group, HOSCAP Borneo, in the mountains of interior Sarawak.
 He serves on IUCN Red List assessments and helped set up wildlife monitoring projects in Sabah and Vietnam.
 He holds Master’s degrees in engineering (VTU, India) and conservation biology (JCU, Australia) and is finishing his doctorate with IZW Germany, modelling small carnivore distributions across Borneo.
 His research can be found on Google Scholar and Researchgate.
 John’s passion lies in working towards a human society that sees itself as part of the natural ecosystem and not above it, a society that consciously chooses not to enslave other beings.
 You can contact him at: john AT rimbaresearch DOT org